-See the Natural Resources Grants flyer (pdf) to learn about the grant guidelines.
+See the Natural Resources Grants flyer (PDF) to learn more about the difference between the grant types.

 - Local government agencies